 Suzuki Roshi said, “In the beginner’s mind there are many possibilities …”

-Combining mindfulness and specific therapeutic approaches, this six week online course will examine how to best take care of ourselves by relating to depression and anxiety with compassion.
+Combining mindfulness and specific therapeutic approaches, this four-week online course will examine how to best take care of ourselves by relating to depression and anxiety with compassion.
 The aim of the course is for participants to practice identifying, relating to, and interrupting conditionings that are hindrances to feeling better.
-With encouragement and skillful means to interrupt the mind’s habitual patterns contributing to depression and anxiety and focus instead on direct experience, participants can cultivate practices to manage and prevent chronic feelings of unhappiness.
+With encouragement and skillful means participants will cultivate practices to manage and prevent chronic feelings of unhappiness.
+By focusing on our direct experience we will learn to interrupt the mind’s habitual patterns that contribute to depression and anxiety.

-Each week will consist of two sessions, a 1.5-hour “class” on Mondays which will combine presentations, guided meditations, exercises and group discussion.
+Each week will consist of two sessions, a 2-hour “class” on Mondays which will combine presentations, guided meditations, exercises and group discussion.

-Then there will be a follow up one-hour “practice session” on Thursdays, which will include guided meditation, a brief practice encouragement, and then time for participants to ask questions and share on their practice experience since the last class.
-While these practice sessions are auxiliary offerings, they will support participants to deepen the learnings offered in the previous class session
+Then there will be a follow up one-hour “practice session” on three Fridays and one Wednesday, which will include guided meditation, a brief practice encouragement, and then time for participants to ask questions and share on their practice experience since the last class.
+While these practice sessions are auxiliary offerings, they will support participants to deepen the learnings offered in the previous class session.

 The focus for each week of classes and practice sessions will be as follows: